lee-chaeeun/anom_app/README.md

 NVDIDIA GeForce GTX 750 Ti with 2048 MB

 Future systems should run on a GPU with higher RAM (maybe 8GB), CPU with storage around 300GB for dataset and results storage.
-* current system was not able to process code for SWaT and WADI.
+* Current system was not able to process code for SWaT and WADI.
 Therefore, testing was not sufficient, though dataframes produced to exhibit graph information were successfully received as output.
 * Current system is also unable to process UAE, with terminal being killed in the process of running, with no errors being logged.

 Real-time detection responses can be improved by taking information bit by bit as it is produced before the anomaly scores are produced.
 A more in-depth and careful processing pipeline of this information may be useful for faster real-time output.